Vonng/pigsty-app/README.md

 # Pigsty App

-These are some applications that can runs on pigsty environment.
+These are some example applications that can runs on [pigsty](https://github.com/Vonng/pigsty) environment.

-If you have trouble downloading data from Github and other original datasource.
-Download `app.tgz` from Github release page which includes basic data
+Download `app.tgz` from GitHub release page: [v1.4.0](https://github.com/Vonng/pigsty-app/releases/download/v1.4.0/app.tgz)

-You can install most application by `cd <app> && make all`
+You can install applications by `cd <app> && make`.
+Check [demo](http://demo.pigsty.cc) for live applications.

 ### [covid](covid/)